royalapplications/royalvnc/README.md

 - Connection state management and rendering is decoupled from each other, so it's possible to build "headless" clients (ie. no rendering of the remote desktop).
 - The SDK includes a ready-to-use implementation of a framebuffer view for macOS (subclass of `NSView`), which also handles mouse and keyboard input, local cursor (`NSCursor`), scaling and rendering.
 The iOS/iPadOS equivalent (`UIView`) is a work-in-progress.
 - First-class error handling.
 The `VNCError` type divides all possible errors into three broad categories: Protocol, Authentication and Connection errors.
 There are helper functions to retrieve human-readable descriptions for all errors and a convenience functions that allows the SDK consumer to distinguish between errors that should be displayed to the user and ones that shouldn't.
+- Headless CLI demos (one using Swift and another one using the C API) are included in the repository.
 - [This repository](https://github.com/royalapplications/royalvnc-demo) contains Demo/Sample clients for macOS (one written in Swift, one in Objective-C) and iOS/iPadOS.

 ## Usage